 An employer will need to get a permit for the young person, which is free of charge.

-We will issue a permit to an employer for a school aged child if the conditions are fulfilled.
-The consent of a parent or carer is necessary and we may seek confirmation from the school medical officer that the work will not harm the child or their education.
+An employer can be issued with a permit for a school aged child if certain conditions are met.
+Consent from the parent or carer is necessary.
+We may also seek confirmation from the school medical officer to confirm that the work will not harm the child or their education.
 Child employees should carry their permits while at work.